Skip to main content

 NameThe unique identifier for the variable.

 TypeThe data type assigned to the variable.
-For supported types, see Data types.
+Supported types are listed below.

 OptionalIndicates whether the variable is optional.
 If unchecked, you must provide a default value for the config.